dxdc/Shopp-Advanced-Validation/README.md

 ### Installation
 * Load the shopp-advanced-validation folder into your WP plugins directory and activate the plugin in the WP panel

-## 1. Advanced Email Validation via Mailgun API
+## 1. Advanced Email Validation via Mailgun API or Mailboxlayer API

 This is based on the Mailgun validator: https://github.com/mailgun/validator-demo